lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-errors.md

 Now if we fail to specify an argument, we'll get an error message and the handler will return (aka stop handling the command.)

-> **Tip:** It's best to have a separate check method for each thing that can go wrong.
+> <i class="fa fa-info-circle"></i> **Tip:** It's best to have a separate check method for each thing that can go wrong.
 This makes troubleshooting easier, and also makes it easier to decipher and test the code.